je-suis-tm/graph-theory/Epidemic Outbreak project/README.md

 &nbsp;

-*By the time I finished this piece of article, Kaggle has launched <a href=https://www.kaggle.com/covid19>corona virus challenge</a>.
+By the time I finished this piece of article, Kaggle has launched <a href=https://www.kaggle.com/covid19>corona virus challenge</a>.
 Since you have read this far, you must be really interested in data science (the math in graph theory could put off many readers), why not take up the challenge?
 I am no fan of Greta Thunberg and her flygskam but she is right.
 It’s time for a radical change, even for data scientists.
 The world doesn’t need more facial recognition or gait analysis experts.
-The world needs more physicists, geologists, meteorologists, epidemiologists, etc. And you can be one of them!*
+The world needs more physicists, geologists, meteorologists, epidemiologists, etc. And you can be one of them!

+&nbsp;

+### Further Reading

+1. Barabási A (2014) <a href=https://barabasi.com/f/622.pdf>The Barabási-Albert Model</a>

+*This material is published by Albert-László Barabási.
+What could be better than learning from the maître himself?*

+2. Chinazzi M, Davis JT, Ajelli M, Gioannini C, Litvinova M, et al. (2020) <a href=https://science.sciencemag.org/content/early/2020/03/05/science.aba9757>The Effect Of Travel Restrictions On The Spread Of The 2019 Novel Coronavirus (COVID-19) Outbreak</a>

+*This paper evaluated the impact of city lockdown to combat COVID-19 via global epidemic and mobility model.
+The methodology of global epidemic and mobility model is <a href=http://www.gleamviz.org/model>here</a>.*

+3. Dunbar R (1993) <a href=https://www.researchgate.net/publication/245683083_Coevolution_of_neocortical_size_group_size_and_language_in_humans>Coevolution Of Neocortical Size, Group Size And Language In Humans</a>

+*This paper studied the causal relationship between social grooming time and social group size.
+It compared the neocortex ratio of baboons, chimpanzees, gorillas with homo sapiens to estimate the maximum friendships a human can maintain.*

+4. Ferguson NM, Laydon D, Nedjati-Gilani G, Imai N, Ainslie K, et al. (2020) <a href=https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-NPI-modelling-16-03-2020.pdf>Impact Of Non-pharmaceutical Interventions (NPIs) To Reduce Covid-19 Mortality And Healthcare Demand</a>

+*This paper convinced UK government to drop the notorious idea of herd immunity.
+The methodology is in <a href=https://www.ncbi.nlm.nih.gov/pubmed/15033640>Containing Pandemic Influenza with Antiviral Agents</a>.*

+5. Gardner L (2020) <a href=https://systems.jhu.edu/research/public-health/ncov-model-2/>Modeling The Spreading Risk Of 2019-ncov</a>

+*This paper used global air traffic data to construct a meta population model to predict the next epicenter.
+The methodology is in <a href=https://www.researchgate.net/publication/327639829_A_decision-support_framework_to_optimize_border_control_for_global_outbreak_mitigation>A decision-support framework to optimize border control for global outbreak mitigation</a>.*

+6. McCarty C, Kilworth PD, Bernard HR, Johnsen EC, A.Shelly G (2001) <a href=https://www.researchgate.net/publication/244456204_Comparing_Two_Methods_for_Estimating_Network_Size>Comparing Two Methods For Estimating Network Size</a>

+*This paper collected telephone survey data and compared the response with US census.
+It used a scale-up method in statistics to estimate the number of contacts of survey respondents in specific subpopulation and particular relation categories.*

+7. Miller JC, Kiss IZ (2014) <a href=https://scholar.harvard.edu/files/joelmiller/files/equivalent_models.pdf>Epidemic Spread In Networks: Existing Methods And Current Challenges</a>

+*This paper summarized strength and shortcomings of each existing methodology to simulate epidemic dynamic.
+The motivation of using edge-based compartmental model originated from this paper.*

+8. Miller JC, Slim AC, Volz EM (2017) <a href=https://www.researchgate.net/publication/51696694_Edge-Based_Compartmental_Modeling_for_Infectious_Disease_Spread_Part_I_An_Overview>Edge-based Compartmental Modeling For Epidemic Spread Part I</a>

+*This paper made an introduction of edge-based compartmental model.
+Part II and part III illustrated a more generalized model on both static and dynamic networks.*

+9. Mossong J, Hens N, Jit M, Beutels P, Auranen K, et al. (2007) <a href=https://www.researchgate.net/publication/282236238_Social_contact_and_mixing_patterns_relevant_to_the_spread_of_infectious_diseases_a_multi-country_population-based_survey>Social Contacts And Mixing Patterns Relevant To The Spread Of Infectious Diseases</a>

+*This paper conducted a survey in 8 different member states inside EU to find the daily contact number per capita.
+It is widely cited in epidemiology papers.*

+10. Newman M (2018) <a href=https://www.amazon.com/Networks-Mark-Newman/dp/0198805098>Networks</a>

+*This is the graph theory textbook read by math graduates around the world.
+You can find pairwise and degree-based epidemic modelling in chapter 16.*